The-Scratch-Channel/tsc-web-client/docs/development/SETUP.md

 Firstly, make sure you have all of the following:

 - Node.js
-- A device that can run a terminal (Such as Linux or Windows Comand Prompt)
+- A device that can run a terminal (Such as Linux or Windows Command Prompt)
 - Git
 - A GitHub account